mbwatson/icees-docs/src/pages/apps/acs/index.md

 - EstPropPersons25PlusHighSchoolMax - estimated porportion of adults age 25 or higher with at most a high school degree
 - EstPropPersons5PlusNoEnglish - estimated proportion of people speaking a language other than English at home

+Locations are expressed using WGS84 decimal format.
+WGS84 is the World Geodetic System for expressing latitude and longitude.
+For example, Raleigh, North Carolina is at latitude 35.7796 and longitude -78.6382.

 ## User Manual

 The screenshot below provides a textual overview of the Socio-environmental Exposures API.